leonhard-s/auraxium/docs/usage/basic/event.rst

    Users familiar with the `discord.py <https://github.com/Rapptz/discord.py>`_ package can skip ahead to `Event Types`_ section.

-   The system used to define event listeners and commands in d.py is very similar to Auraxium's trigger system, with `trigger conditions <conditions>`_ being comparable to d.py's checks.
+   The system used to define event listeners and commands in d.py is very similar to Auraxium's trigger system, with `Conditions`_ being comparable to d.py's checks.

    Usage examples and the trigger definition syntax are covered further below.